AdamMHayes/AADRoles-OnPrem/ImplementationGuide.md

 ## Azure Storage Account
 ### Create the Storage Account
 This step will create the storage account you will use for table storage as part of this solution
-1. Azure Portal > Storage accounts > Create
+1. In the Azure Portal navigate to Storage accounts and select Create
 - Subscription: *Select the subscription where you created the Resource Group above*
 - Resource Group: *Select the Resource Group you created above*
 - Storage account name: *groupmembersyncsa*